-I start feeding on the other side and leak into the Haakaa on from the other!
+When breastfeeding, I start feeding on the other side and leak into the Haakaa on from the other!
 If you need to, you can hand pump using the Haakaa or massage your breast to trigger a letdown but this is not necessary unless you need to trigger the letdown.

 Please remember the Haakaa is a breast pump!

 While it is for catching the leaks on the other side, your body will get used to making that amount that the Haakaa Breast Pump is collecting.
 This is not in any way taking away milk from your baby as you are feeding.

 You absolutely need to letdown while using the Haakaa so if nothing is coming out, try hand pumping with it.
 If you know you do not respond well to pumps or unable to get milk out by hand, this product may not be for you.

 Why I Love The Haakaa Breast Pump So Much